dogiv/timetracker/README.md

 ﻿# timetracker

-This is a program for implementing the Pomodoro technique, that runs unobtrusively in the task bar.
+Runs unobtrusively in the task bar and helps you track how you spent your day.